SlideMeister . . . .

 Age

-Age's Monthly Ramble for August 2014
+Age's Monthly Ramble for August

 "Timing!
 'A ticka-ticka-ticka good timing" :o)

 I think the fact that the harmonica is a "seat of your pants" type of instrument probably has a lot to say on the subject.
 Timing is not as much noticed as is the lack thereof.
-(Just like a missing front tooth :o)
+(Just like a missing front tooth 🙂)

 If I had to guess, I'd say the harmonica is probably perceived as one of the most "casual" instrument out there.
 Most kids take piano lessons at home, brass and woodwind lessons in school and guitar lessons at the local music store, but Harmonica lessons?
 C'Mon!
-It's just a stinkin' harmonica!
+It's just a stinkin' mouth-organ!
 How hard could it be?
 Because of the "toy" stereotype we all now hate, we must admit that many harmonica players were actually victims of that same stereotype when they started playing.

 Since there were no harmonica classes offered in school or at the music store, the natural conclusion is to consider it less that legitimate, and therefore something we could learn by ourselves, without formal training.
 Turns out we were right, "we actually could learn it by ourselves," and many harmonica players are glowing examples of the "tell-tale" lack of discipline.